uo-ec607/lectures/12-parallel/12-parallel.md

 ### Monitoring multicore performance

-[**htop**](https://hisham.hm/htop/) is a shell-based process viewer available for Linux and Mac (sorry, Windows users).
+Bash-compatible shells should come with the built-in `top` command, which provides a real-time view of running processes and resource consumption.
+(Pro-tip: Hit "1" to view processes across individual cores and "q" to quit.)
+An enhanced alternative that I really like and use all the time is [**htop**](https://hisham.hm/htop/), which is available on both Linux and Mac.
+(Windows users can install `htop` on the WSL that we covered way back in the [shell lecture](https://raw.githack.com/uo-ec607/lectures/master/03-shell/03-shell.html#windows).).
 It's entirely up to you whether you want to install it.
 Your operating system almost certainly provides built-in tools for monitoring processes and resource useage (e.g. [System Monitor](https://wiki.gnome.org/Apps/SystemMonitor)).
 However, I wanted to flag `htop` before we get to the big data section of the course.
 We'll all be connecting to remote Linux servers at that point and a shell-based (i.e. non-GUI) process monitor will prove very handy for tracking resource use.

 ## Further resources

+- Dirk Eddelbuettel provides a comprehensive overview of all things R parallel in his new working paper, [*Parallel Computing With R: A Brief Review*](https://arxiv.org/abs/1912.11144).
+I'm confident that this will become the authoritative reference once it is published.
-- The starting point for further reading should be the future package vignettes ([one](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html), [two](https://cran.r-project.org/web/packages/future/vignettes/future-2-output.html), [three](https://cran.r-project.org/web/packages/future/vignettes/future-3-topologies.html), [four](https://cran.r-project.org/web/packages/future/vignettes/future-4-issues.html), [five](https://cran.r-project.org/web/packages/future/vignettes/future-5-startup.html)).
+- Beyond Dirk's article, I'd argue that the starting point for further reading should be the future package vignettes ([one](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html), [two](https://cran.r-project.org/web/packages/future/vignettes/future-2-output.html), [three](https://cran.r-project.org/web/packages/future/vignettes/future-3-topologies.html), [four](https://cran.r-project.org/web/packages/future/vignettes/future-4-issues.html), [five](https://cran.r-project.org/web/packages/future/vignettes/future-5-startup.html)).
 There's a lot in there, so feel free to pick and choose.
 - Similarly, the [furrr package vignette](https://davisvaughan.github.io/furrr/index.html) is very informative (and concise).
 - The [parallel package vignette](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf) provides a very good overview, not only its own purpose, but of parallel programming in general.
 Particular attention is paid to the steps needed to ensure a stable R environment (e.g. across operating systems).
-- There a number of resources online that detail older parallel programming methods in R (`foreach`, `mclapply`, `parLapply` `snow`, etc.).
+- Finally, there a number of resources online that detail older parallel programming methods in R (`foreach`, `mclapply`, `parLapply` `snow`, etc.).
 While these methods have clearly been superseded by the future package ecosystem in my mind, there is still a lot of valuable information to be gleaned from understanding them.
 Two of my favourite resources in this regard are: [How-to go parallel in R](http://gforge.se/2015/02/how-to-go-parallel-in-r-basics-tips/) (Max Gordon) and [Beyond Single-Core R](https://github.com/ljdursi/beyond-single-core-R) (Jonathan Dursi).